Why Can Your Fat Choice Reduce Heart Disease Risk?

 They are usually solid or semi-solid at room temperature and are strongly associated with raised blood cholesterol which is why nutritionists recommend eating them as little as possible.
 Lard, butter, hard cheeses, whole milk, animal fats and palm and coconut oils – plus products containing them – all contain high levels of saturated fat.

-If a pair of carbon atoms in the fatty acid chain is linked by a double bond instead of a single bond, the fatty acid is described as monounsaturated.
+If a pair of carbon atoms in the fatty acid chain is linked by a double bond instead of a single bond, it is described as a monounsaturated fatty acid.
+Hope you’re still following us!
 Fats rich in monounsaturates tend to be liquid at room temperature.
 Olive Oil is one of the richest sources of monounsaturated fatty acids.

 Monounsaturated fats—omega-6s in the case of olive oil—are important because they help boost heart health.
 This is important for helping prevent health issues such as cardiovascular disease or stroke.

-These contain more than one double bond and are liquid at room temperature.
-The main sources are vegetable oils, such as sunflower oil, corn oil and rapeseed, but not tropical oils such as coconut, palm and palm kernel oils.
+As the name suggests, these contain more than one double bond and are liquid at room temperature.
+The main sources of polyunsaturated fats are vegetable oils, such as sunflower oil, corn oil and rapeseed, but not tropical oils such as coconut, palm and palm kernel oils.

 What Is In 1 Tablespoon Of Extra Virgin Olive Oil?